canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 ==============================

 Some CVEs/USNs do not have a fix released yet.
 When that happens, ``pro fix`` will let you know!
-Before we reproduce this scenario, let us first install a package that we know has no fix available by running:
+This is example output created in the past, there might be fixes for it later on.
+To create this scenario we installed a known affected package with no fix at the time and then checked for an available fix:

 .. code-block:: bash